datajanitor/diaries/README.md

 # Computational Data Diaries

-A collection of data downloading recipe examples and so forth.
+A collection of data downloading recipe examples.
+I'm using this data for a class, but these examples are meant to show how to break up big data tasks into small pieces.

 ### Inventory (in-progress)